sylwiavargas/ActiveRecord-VHS-Store/README.md

 - `Genre.longest_movies` - returns a genre whose movies length average is the highest

 ### Non-model
-- `shop_fun_statistics` - should print out information about the store: how many VHSs there are in total, how many clients, how many movies available at this store (not all Movies in the database are available), how many genres, how much time clients watched the movies in total, what genre is the most popular among the clients, etc.
+- `shop_fun_statistics` - should print out information about the store: how many Vhs there are in total, how many clients, how many movies available at this store (not all Movies in the database are available), how many genres, how much time clients watched the movies in total, what genre is the most popular among the clients, etc.